MohammedAfthab18/Responsive-Web-design-/README.md

 The website is optimized and compatible with modern web browsers, including Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.
 It is designed to provide a seamless experience on desktop and mobile devices.

-## Credits

-- Any third-party libraries or frameworks used in the project should be credited here.
-- If you used images or assets from external sources, provide attribution and links to the original content (if required).